This is me! Peter Aringer.

 While looking for a new big project, I noticed that there are people out there building their own airplanes.
 So – why shouldn´t I do this too?
 There are a few kit planes to carry four people.
 There is a composite plane called LANCAIR Maco, and an aluminum plane called RV-10 from Van´s Aircraft.

 These are both beautiful planes that fit 4 real people, are both fast cruising, and fuel efficient.
 The LANCAIR Maco will cruise over 200 knots, and the RV10 will cruise about 160-170 knots, both burning close to 40 Liters per hour.
 This is a better fuel economy than my Dodge Charger SRT-8!

 As a result I ended up choosing the RV-10 over the LANCAIR Maco for a number of reasons:

 - The Price: The LANCAIR Maco will cost about half a million Euros.
 The RV-10 will cost about 180.000 Euros – which is what I can afford by saving some money over the long cours of years of building it.

 - Composite vs Aluminum.
 I’m just personally more comfortable working with metal than fiberglass.
-Other than building the model planes over the last 20 years, this is annother big „house number“ (this is German English).
+Other than building the model planes over the last 20 years.
+But this is annother big „house number“ (this is German English).
 So handling metal I´m much more confident with….

 - Short field performance.
 The RV-10 has a very goog shortfield take off performance!